This post was updated on August 13, 2017 to reflect information from Charleys Philly Steaks’ 2017 FDD (Item 7).

 - The company provides instructors and instructional materials for the initial training in Columbus, Ohio, but you will need to arrange for transportation, lodging, and any wages for the attendees.

-- At least two persons must attend, and the cost will depend on the distance the attendees must travel and the type of accommodations chosen.
+- At least two persons must attend the training program, and the cost will depend on the distance the attendees must travel and the type of accommodations chosen.

-- You must obtain commercial general liability insurance as well as property casualty insurance, workers’ compensation and employer’s liability, and any other coverage that is required in your lease.
+- You must obtain commercial general liability insurance, property casualty insurance, workers’ compensation, and employer’s liability insurance, as outlined in Item 8, and any other coverage that your landlord requires.

-- The franchisor estimates that you will have to pay deposits on such items as utilities, phones, your lease, and legal and/or accounting fees.
+- The franchisor estimates that you will have to pay deposits on such items as utilities, phones, your lease, and legal, accounting, and other professional fees that you may incur before the Restaurant opens for business.

 10. Additional Funds (3 month period): $20,000 to $30,000